AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_unity.md

 ## Project setup

-This section shows how to prepare the development environment necessary to integrate Agora Chat into the game.
+This section shows how to prepare the development environment necessary to integrate Agora Chat into your game.

 ### 1. Download the Unity sample project

-1. Clone the [Unity demo repo](https://github.com/easemob/chat_unity_demo) to your local device.
+1. Clone the [Unity demo repository](https://github.com/easemob/chat_unity_demo) to your local device.

 2. In Unity Hub, select the **Projects** tab, click the down arrow next to the **Open** button, and select **Add project from disk** from the drop-down list.
 In the pop-up window, select the path to the downloaded `chat_unity_quickstart` folder to add the sample project into Unity Hub.